-In mid-April, Elementary & Middle Years teacher candidates will be asked to submit their ranked cohort preferences in an online form.
+In early May, Elementary & Middle Years teacher candidates will be asked to submit their ranked cohort preferences in an online form.
 Refer to your program option's registration guide for detailed instructions.

 - Each cohort has limited seats.
 Please note, there is no guarantee of a particular cohort placement.

-- Teacher candidates will be notified of their cohort placements in early May.
+- Teacher candidates will be notified of their cohort placements in late May.